Hyperspectral Image Data Reduction for Endmember Extraction: Experiments

+We present experimental results evaluating the output of DRS and its computation time in Section~\ref{subsubsec: evaluation of the DRS output} and Section~\ref{subsubsec: computational time of DRS}, respectively.
+Here, we describe the experimental setup for these experiments.

+\paragraph{Tested Algorithms} We evaluated the DRS module incorporated into REDIC (Steps~1 and 2, and part of Step~3).
+For clarity, we briefly describe the tested algorithms below.
+The algorithm takes a matrix $A$ and parameters $r$, $p$, and $\lambda$ as input: \begin{enumerate}[label={\arabic*.}] \item Construct the reduced matrix $A'$ by computing the top-$r$ truncated SVD of $A$. \item Apply DRS to $A'$ with parameter $p$ to obtain $\KC \in \Gamma(A')$. \item Repeat this procedure 50 times to generate 50 sets of $\KC_{\add}$.
+If $\lambda - |\KC| \le 0$, then all sets are empty; otherwise, each set is constructed by randomly selecting $\lambda - |\KC|$ elements from $[n] \setminus \KC$. \end{enumerate} For comparison, we also evaluated the performance of DR. The tested DR algorithm corresponds to Steps~1 and~2 of the above procedure, with DRS replaced by DR: it takes a matrix $A$ and a parameter $r$ as input, computes the reduced matrix $A'$ through the top-$r$ truncated SVD of $A$, and then applies DR to $A'$ to obtain $\KC \in \Gamma(A')$.

-First, we evaluated the performance of the DRS module incorporated into REDIC using synthetic datasets.
-The datasets were derived from the three real HSI datasets, as described in Section~\ref{subsec: objectives and experimental setup}, following the procedure presented in Section~VII-B of \cite{Miz25}.
+\paragraph{Datasets Used for Evaluation} We used synthetic HSI datasets to evaluate the output of DRS and the three real HSI datasets to evaluate its computation time.
+The synthetic datasets were generated from the three real datasets following the procedure described in Section~VII-B of \cite{Miz25}.
 To make this paper self-contained, we summarize the procedure here.
-The endmember signatures for each HSI dataset were identified in \cite{Zhu17}, and we used them to generate the synthetic datasets.
+The endmember signatures for the real HSI datasets were identified in \cite{Zhu17}, and these signatures were used to generate the synthetic datasets.
 Let $A^{\real} \in \Real^{d \times n}$ denote the HSI matrix for a given HSI dataset, and let $\w_1^{\ident}, \ldots, \w_r^{\ident}$ represent the identified endmember signatures.
-The following procedure was used to generate $W \in \Real^{d \times r}$, $H \in \Real^{r \times n}$, and $V \in \Real^{d \times n}$: \begin{enumerate}[label={\arabic*.}] \item Normalize all columns of $A^{\real}$ to have unit $L_1$ norm. \item For $j = 1, \ldots, r$, compute
+The following procedure was used to construct $W \in \Real^{d \times r}$, $H \in \Real^{r \times n}$, and $V \in \Real^{d \times n}$: \begin{enumerate}[label={\arabic*.}] \item Normalize all columns of $A^{\real}$ to have unit $L_1$ norm. \item For $j = 1, \ldots, r$, compute

 where $\a^{\real}_i$ is the $i$th column of $A^{\real}$. \item Set $W = A^{\real}(\{i_1, \ldots, i_r\})$. \item Compute the optimal solution $X$ to the following convex optimization problem:

 and set $X(\{i_1, \ldots, i_r\}) = I$. \item Set $H = X$ and $V = A^{\real} - WH$. \end{enumerate}